Ideology of the SS: Attitude toward religion

-According to Himmler biographer Peter Longerich, Himmler saw a main task of the SS to be that of "acting as the vanguard in overcoming Christianity and restoring a Germanic way of living" as part of preparations for the coming conflict between "humans and subhumans".
-Longerich writes that, while the Nazi movement as a whole launched itself against Jews and Communists, "by linking de-Christianisation with re-Germanization, Himmler had provided the SS with a goal and purpose all of its own."
+According to German historian Peter Longerich, Himmler saw the main task of the SS to be that of "acting as the vanguard in overcoming Christianity and restoring a Germanic way of living" for the coming conflict between "humans and subhumans".
+Longerich writes that, while the Nazi movement as a whole launched itself against Jews and communists, "by linking de-Christianisation with re-Germanization, Himmler had provided the SS with a goal and purpose all of its own."
 Himmler was vehemently opposed to Christian sexual morality and the "principle of Christian mercy", both of which he saw as a dangerous obstacle to his planned battle with "subhumans".
 In 1937, he said that the movement was an era of the "ultimate conflict with Christianity" and that "It is part of the mission of the SS to give the German people in the next half century the non-Christian ideological foundations on which to lead and shape their lives."

 The SS developed an anti-clerical agenda.
-Chaplains were not allowed in its units for instance (although they were allowed in the regular army).
-The Sicherheitsdienst (Security Service; SD) department of the SS and Gestapo under Reinhard Heydrich were used to identify and assist other Nazi organizations in suppressing Catholic influence in the press, youth clubs, schools, publications, and in discouraging pilgrimages and religious processions.
+Chaplains were not allowed in its units, for instance (although they were allowed in the regular army).
+The SD department of the SS and Gestapo under Reinhard Heydrich were used to identify and assist other Nazi organizations in suppressing Catholic influence in the press, youth clubs, schools, publications, and in discouraging pilgrimages and religious processions.

-Himmler used the Jesuits as the model for the SS, since he found they had the core elements of absolute obedience and the cult of the organisation.
+Himmler used the Jesuits as the model for the SS since he found they had the core elements of absolute obedience and the cult of the organisation.
 Hitler is said to have called Himmler "my Ignatius of Loyola".
 As an order, the SS needed a coherent doctrine that would set it apart.
-Himmler attempted to construct such an ideology, and deduced a "pseudo-Germanic tradition" from history.
-Himmler dismissed the image of Christ as a Jew and rejected Christianity's basic doctrine and its institutions.
+Himmler attempted to construct such an ideology and deduced a "pseudo-Germanic tradition" from history.
+Himmler dismissed the image of Jesus as a Jew and rejected Christianity's basic doctrine and its institutions.
 Starting in 1934, the SS hosted "solstice ceremonies" (Sonnenwendfeiern) to increase team spirit within their ranks.
-In a 1936 memorandum, Himmler set forth a list of approved holidays based on pagan and political precedents meant to wean SS members from their reliance on Christian festivities.
-In an attempt to replace Christianity and suffuse the SS with a new doctrine, SS-men were able to choose special Lebenslauffeste, substituting common Christian ceremonies such as baptisms, weddings and burials.
-Since the ceremonies were held in small private circles, it is unknown how many SS-members opted for these kind of celebrations.
+In a 1936 memorandum, Himmler set forth a list of approved holidays based on pagan and political precedents meant to wean SS members from relying on Christian festivities.
+In an attempt to replace Christianity and suffuse the SS with a new doctrine, SS-men were able to choose special Lebenslauffeste, substituting common Christian ceremonies such as baptisms, weddings, and burials.
+Since the ceremonies were held in small private circles, it is unknown how many SS members opted for this kind of celebration.